AngelosFikias0/Weather_App/README.md

    cd weather-app

 2. **Obtain API Key:**
--Obtain API Key:
+Obtain API Key:
--Sign up at OpenWeatherMap and generate your API key.
+Sign up at OpenWeatherMap and generate your API key.

 3. **Update API Key in the Code:**
--Open Weather_App.js and replace the placeholder API key with your own:
--const apiKey = 'YOUR_API_KEY_HERE';
+Open Weather_App.js and replace the placeholder API key with your own: const apiKey = 'YOUR_API_KEY_HERE';

 4. **Open the Application:**
--Open index.html in your preferred web browser to launch the app.
+- Open index.html in your preferred web browser to launch the app.

 5. **Search for Weather:**
 -Enter the name of a city into the input field and click the "Search" button.